robertsambuena/reposearch/README.md

 - there is no time limit. you can polish the application as you see fit before submitting.
 - Any framework / libraries can be used to accomplish the task
 - completed exam should be pushed through github on a public repo
-- send us a link of the repo you created.

 ## Key Factors fo consider:
 - clearly written code is a bit plus